 Ireland is a national culinary treasure that will warm travelers’ hearts and fill their stomachs!
 It’s ALWAYS a good time to start planning the perfect culinary escape to the Emerald Isle!
 To help, our friends at The Travel Corporation share the top five places to eat and drink around Ireland during your next visit.

 Wine and dine inside secret passageways of a medieval castle

 Ashford Castle is the first and only hotel in Ireland to achieve a five-star rating in the Forbes Travel Guide annual awards.
-The 800-year old medieval castle is situated in a spectacular 350-acre estate with exquisite Irish dining inspired by the finest seasonal ingredients from the West of Ireland.
+The 800-year old medieval castle is located on a spectacular 350-acre estate with exquisite Irish dining inspired by the finest seasonal ingredients from the West of Ireland.

 The Wine Cellars at Ashford Castle offer private wine tastings and wonderful wine dinners in the secret passageways of the castle, which were unearthed during recent renovations.
 The old servants’ entrance was originally a coal bunker and walkway underneath the castle, where the servants used to come in and get their coal buckets to take up to the rooms.
-It has now been transformed and the 16th-century tunnels provide three unique private spaces with a cozy ambiance and soft lighting where guests can sample an extensive wine list that has been carefully selected by Ashford Castle’s knowledgeable sommelier.
+It has now been transformed, and the 16th-century tunnels provide three unique private spaces with a cozy ambiance and soft lighting.
+There, guests can sample an extensive wine list that has been carefully selected by Ashford Castle’s knowledgeable sommelier.

 Soak up the sights of the trendy capital, Belfast, and enjoy a traditional Irish coffee.